 If selected, each community will prepare a photo slideshow or video presentation to introduce their community at the Blueprint Communities Kickoff in April/May 2019.
 A copy of the presentation is due to the WV Community Development Hub by April 10th, 2019.

-- Informational Webinar: An informational webinar will be hosted on November 20, 2018 from 2-2:45 pm to go over the application requirements and answer questions.
-We encourage all prospective applicants to attend this webinar.
-A recording of the webinar will be available by request.
-To RSVP for the webinar, email Kaycie Stushek at email@example.com.
+- Informational Webinar: An informational webinar was hosted on November 20, 2018 to go over the application requirements and answer questions.
+We encourage all prospective applicants to view this webinar.
+A recording of the webinar is available by request.
+Email Kaycie Stushek at firstname.lastname@example.org.